-A minimum of liability insurance coverage is mandatory in most states.
+In most states, having some amount of liability insurance coverage is mandatory.
 New Hampshire and Virginia are the only two states that do not mandate auto insurance.
 Some states also require uninsured or underinsured motorist coverage or additional medical coverage.

 Yes.
-Vehicles with a higher market value should carry a higher amount of coverage which will typically cost more.
-Types of vehicles with a history of being driven more dangerously can also cost more to insure.
+Vehicles with a higher market value should carry a higher amount of coverage, which will typically cost more.
+Some types of vehicles with a history of being driven more dangerously can also cost more to insure.
 Some newer vehicles have extra safety features that may qualify for a discounted rate, depending on the carrier.

 Some states specify a minimum amount of auto insurance for drivers.
 If not, it is wise to at least have liability car insurance.
-Uninsured and underinsured motorist coverage is usually fairly inexpensive to add to a policy, and can pay for itself many times over in accidents involving uninsured drivers.
-While comprehensive or complete coverage may cost more, it can be worth it.
+Uninsured and underinsured motorist coverage is usually fairly inexpensive to add to a policy, and it can pay for itself many times over in accidents involving uninsured drivers.
+While comprehensive or complete coverage may cost more, it’s often worth it.

 There are three main types of home insurance deductibles:

-Whichever option you choose, the higher your deductible, the more you should expect to pay out of pocket.
+Whichever option you choose for homeowners insurance, the higher your deductible, the more you should expect to pay out of pocket.
 Lower deductibles typically result in paying a higher premium.

-Anytime something significant is added to your home or belongings, it's a good idea to reassess how much coverage you need.
-For example, when you add on to your home or purchase new valuables, you may want to re-evaluate your coverage under your home insurance policy.
-While many people don't think about increasing their homeowner's insurance during these times, doing so can end up saving you money in the event of a loss.
+Anytime something significant is added to your home or belongings, it’s a good idea to reassess how much coverage you need.
+For example, after you complete a home addition or purchase new valuables, you may want to re-evaluate the coverage under your current home insurance policy.
+Though many people don’t think about increasing their homeowner’s insurance during these times, doing so can end up saving you money in the event of a loss.

 Deciding whether or not to purchase life insurance is an intensely personal matter.
 It can also be confusing to figure out what type and amount of insurance is best for your situation.
 Use this helpful question and answer guide to learn more about this important insurance product.

-Generally, if you have any dependents, you should have insurance on your life.
-Dependents can be a spouse, young children or older children who still live at home.
+Generally, if you have any dependents, you should have life insurance.
+Dependents can be a spouse, young children, or older children who still live at home.
 Even an aging parent or sibling can qualify as a dependent.
-If you do not have any dependents, life insurance can still fulfill a need by reducing the risk associated with loss of income that would otherwise be used to pay off existing debt, like a mortgage.
+If you do not have any dependents, life insurance can still fulfill a need by reducing the risk associated with a loss of income that would otherwise be used to pay off existing debt, like a mortgage.

 A policy is generally less expensive the younger you are.
 Although earlier in life is better, it is never too late to purchase a policy that will give your loved ones financial security.
-Keep in mind that more than half of current policy holders in the U.S. are over the age of 45.
+Keep in mind that more than half of the current life insurance policyholders in the U.S. are over 45.
 Talk to your life insurance provider about the policy types offered.

-Health insurance is a type of insurance that covers part or all of the financial risk associated with a covered person’s medical expenses.
+Health insurance covers a portion of or all the financial risk associated with your medical expenses.
 In exchange for a premium, the insurer agrees to pay some (or all) of the insured’s healthcare expenses.

 There are five different health insurance types:

-Talk to your health insurance provider to learn more about these plans and find out what type of insurance will meet your needs best.
+Talk to your health insurance provider to learn more about these plans and find out which type of insurance will best meet your needs.

 If you struggle with health issues or are growing older, you may be wondering if Medicare insurance is an option for you.
 Here are a few common questions and answers about this national health insurance program.